Romeo and Juliet

 But that is all too much like an essay I once had to do for school.
 As with Shakespeare's greatest plays (and I'm thinking of Hamlet, first and foremost), you can find myriad themes throughout, without any one notion seeming to be the point the playwright was trying to make.
 It's embarrassing to say this, but it's just life, you know.
 A great story ripped from literary sources and fleshed out with insights into the thoughts, feelings and behaviour of people drawn from Shakespeare's own observations.

-Romeo and Juliet is a terrifically well constructed, felt and written play.
+Romeo and Juliet is a terrifically well felts, written and constructed play.
 Probably the first drama in which it all came together perfectly for Shakespeare.
 His first truly great play.
 He'd write many more even greater, but never another like Romeo and Juliet.
 Perhaps because it's a great play by a young man (likely still in his twenties when he wrote much of it).
 He would never in a later play be quite so exuberantly self-righteous in his proclamation of right.

 He would never again be so innocent in tragedy: Romeo and Juliet are the only tragic figures I can think of in Shakespeare's canon who are not done in by their own fatal flaws.